confidential-containers/cloud-api-adaptor/ibmcloud/SECURE_EXECUTION.md

 ## Set up a demo environment without Secure Execution on your development machine

-Follow the [README.md](./README.md) to setup a demo environment on IBM Cloud VPC.
+Follow the [terraform README.md](./terraform/README.md) to setup a demo environment on IBM Cloud VPC.
 We need create a **s390x** architecture based cluster, so please include the following two lines in the `terraform.tfvars` file:
 ```
 instance_profile_name = "bz2-2x8"
 image_name = "ibm-ubuntu-18-04-1-minimal-s390x-3"